 One of the greatest acts of worship for any Christian is that of prayer.
 Morning and Evening Prayer are the foundations of a praying community.
 As everyone's lives and timetables vary, these services will be regularly said in the Chapel by the Chaplain but there will be resources for all to use to pray with him; wherever and whenever they can.
 If you are interested in this quiet, consistent and obedient discipline please speak to the Chaplain.

 All members of the College, parents, visitors and member of the public are welcome at all of our services.
 Please do think about coming to experience something new, ask the big questions, take some quiet time to take stock and pray.
 All are welcome in Queens’ Chapel.

 The College Christian Council is a group of Christians with different responsibilities around College, in the wider University and city.
 Please contact any of the below to ask about their particular area of expertise.

 Christian Union Reps: Ms Lois Wells & Mr Joseph Niblo

 Chapel IT and Publicity Officer: Mr Arthur Tombs

 Whilst the Chapel is at the heart of the College, Queens’ is incredibly diverse.
 If you come from a different faith or tradition please still contact the Chaplain.
-Part of his role is enabling, encouraging and resources all of Queens’ students to allow then to practice their faith.
-He can signpost, accompany, advice on college dietary requirements and address any concerns you may have.
+Part of his role is enabling, encouraging and supporting all Queens’ students to allow them to practice their faith.
+He can direct or accomapny you as needed, advise on college dietary requirements and address any concerns you may have.